 Types of product

 A “flat fee product” refers to a product or service for which the cost is a fixed, a consistent charge.
 It means that the customer or client pays a predetermined, flat fee, regardless of usage, quantity, or time duration.
-This contrasts with usage period where the cost may fluctuate based on factors like usage, consumption, or time.
+This contrasts with usage periods where the cost may fluctuate based on factors like usage, consumption, or time.
 This product can be used for subscription fees, fixed-rate services, addon items, or additional fixed costs.
 This provides predictability for your customer, as they know exactly how much they will pay without unexpected variations in costs.For example, this product can be used to bill a fixed platform access to a software, or an onboarding fee.

 - included in subscriptions using the Allow product to be added to a subscription option